TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/FirstProject/CreateSitePackage.rst

 Pros:

 *   The Sitepackage-Builder is particularly useful for beginners or projects that need a quick start.
-Since it's built on the Bootstrap framework, it includes a wide range of ready-to-use, responsive components that can save development time.

 Cons:

-*   Using a Bootstrap-based package may limit customization flexibility, especially if your design requirements don't align with Bootstrap's structure.
-For highly customized or non-Bootstrap designs, a manual sitepackage might offer more freedom.
+*   A large number of unnecessary, mostly empty files are being generated.
+*   Depending on your prior knowledge you use code that you might not fully understand.